kemitchell/lamos.js/README.md

 )
 ```

-A constructor is also available for efficient transformation from LAMOS to JSON:
+A constructor is also available for efficient transformation streams
+from LAMOS to JSON:

 ```javascript
 pump(